aryabyte21/gowhale/readme.md

 Run the command Go: Add Import to get a list of packages that can be imported to your Go file.
 Choose one and it will get added in the import block of your Go file.

+Debugg:-
+The Go extension lets you debug Go code by utilizing the Delve debugger.

 For more info visit :- https://code.visualstudio.com/docs/languages/go

 The Go programming language is an open source project to make programmers more productive.